Guide to buying a property

-Our guide to buying property lists the typical steps involved in buying a home and includes a handy printable home buyer’s checklist.
+Our guide lists the typical steps involved in buying a home.

-Professional estate agents will belong to the Ombudsman Scheme for Estate Agents (OEA).
+Professional Estate Agents will belong to the The Property Ombudsman (TPOS).
 Member agents must comply with these associations code of conduct or face fines and penalties.
 Agents must advise the seller of all ‘offers’ they receive from potential buyers.

 What are the steps involved in buying property?